The MDA National Group

 Why is personal information collected and held?

-We collect and hold personal information in order to conduct our business of providing assistance, education and insurance to Members and Insureds.
+We collect and hold personal information in order to conduct our business of providing assistance, education, services and insurance

 Anonymity and use of pseudonyms